iotJumpway/Intel-Examples/Intel-Movidius/IDC-Classification/README.md

 -- TIME(secs): 5.103212356567383
 ```

-By comparing the locally trained model with the model trained on AI DevCloud we can see that the model miss classifies the test slides.
+By comparing the locally trained model with the model trained on AI DevCloud we can see that the model trained on AI DevCloud miss classifies the test slides.

 ## Serving Your Live IDC Model